namlook/eureka-widget-model-form/README.md

                                 type: 'model-form',

                                 // the widget header.
 If "auto", display the model's title
-                                header: "Editing the blog post"
+                                label: "Editing the blog post"
                             }
                         ]
                     }